 As disclosed in U.S. Pat.
 No. 6,968,307 a technique for creation and use of virtual device drivers on a serial bus is already known.
-Beside the creation of virtual device drivers also an extension of the peripheral bus even over a local area network (LAN) and/or a wide area network (WAN) is described.
+Beside the creation of virtual device drivers also an extension of the peripheral bus even over LAN and WAN networks is described.
 The method emulates the peripheral bus itself with all its typical features and characteristics.
 This method does not give an acceptable answer to the question how devices can communicate successful if the underlying network media itself does not meet the requirements of the peripheral bus in concern of speed and timing.

-An extension of fast peripheral buses like the institute of electrical and electronics engineers (IEEE) 1394 "Firewire" bus over comparatively slow transport media such as wireless networks as disclosed by the IEEE 1394 Trade Association in December 2001 allows error free communication between endpoints of such an extended peripheral bus in terms of bus availability and clock time synchronization.
+An extension of fast peripheral buses like the IEEE 1394 "Firewire" bus over comparatively slow transport media such as wireless networks as disclosed by the IEEE 1394 Trade Association in December 2001 allows error free communication between endpoints of such an extended peripheral bus in terms of bus availability and clock time synchronization.
 However, a solution for devices that obligatory require the exchange of protocol information's at a speed that is higher than the wireless network is not included.